chasebolt/dockerfiles/homeseer/README.md

 # HomeSeer
 All the needed bits to containerize HomeSeer.
-For persistent storage, bind a volume to the container `/data`.

 Here is a list of ports that you may want to expose:
 - Port 80 WebUI